 So as most of you guys may know I have decided to be a mental health advocate.
-Mainly because I have so many mental health issues you can’t imagine.
+Mainly because I have a lot of experience to share.
 The reason I’m writing this blog is that my story will either motivate some to rethink their decision to kill themselves.
 My wish is for us to not attempt suicide again, myself include.

 Believe me when I say I know how it feels like when you get to the point of almost dying or wanting to die so badly, as it feels God has given up on you, feels like no family member cares, and as if your existence on the planet is worthless and a waste of time.

 Personally, like I mentioned, I have multiple mental diagnoses: Bipolar Depression, Borderline Personality Disorder, and Post Traumatic Stress Disorder (PTSD).
-First of all let me explain a bit of these shitty illnesses.
+First of all let me explain a bit of them.